gleam-lang/website/book-src/tour/modules.md

 ## Documentation

-At the head of modules one may define a module documentation prefixing each line of documentation with `////`.
+You may add user facing documentation at the head of modules with a module documentation comment `////` per line.
+Markdown is supported and this text will be included with the module's entry in generated HTML documentation.